StefanSirkovic/Whack-a-Mole/README.md

 ## How to Play

-1. Start the game by pressing the "Play" button.
-2. Use the mouse or keyboard controls to hit the moles as they appear.
+1. Use the mouse to hit the moles as they appear.
-3. Score points for each successful hit.
+2. Score points for each successful hit.
-4. Try to achieve the highest score before the time runs out.
+3. Try to achieve the highest score before the time runs out.
-5. Optionally, compete with friends or other players to see who can get the highest score.
+4. Optionally, compete with friends or other players to see who can get the highest score.

 ## Technologies Used

-- HTML, CSS, and JavaScript for front-end development.
+- HTML, CSS, and JavaScript
-- Possibly additional libraries or frameworks for enhanced interactivity and visual effects.
 - Git and GitHub for version control and collaboration.

 ## Contributions